Almas Akram

 Almas Akram (الماس اکرم) (born 15 April 1988) is a Pakistani former cricketer who played as a left-arm medium-fast bowler and left-handed batter.
 She appeared in 12 One Day Internationals and four Twenty20 Internationals for Pakistan in 2008 and 2009.
-She played domestic cricket for Sialkot, Zarai Taraqiati Bank Limited and Balochistan.
+She played domestic cricket for Sialkot, Zarai Taraqiati Bank Limited (ZTBL) and Balochistan.

+In 2018, she helped ZTBL win the inaugural Departmental Women’s T20 Cricket Championship, claiming 2 wickets for 25 runs in her four overs in the final.